Jazzyekim/Loc8r/README.md

 # MCP Playwright Scanner (PoC)

-A small Python console application that launches a Chromium browser using Playwright, lets you navigate to a page, and upon command scans for interactable elements, generating robust XPath locators for each.
+A small Python console application that launches a Chromium browser using Playwright, lets you navigate to a page, and upon command scans for interactable elements, generating robust locators for each element: XPath, CSS, id (when available), and Playwright role-based locators.

 Note: This proof-of-concept uses Playwright directly from Python.
 It is structured so it can be adapted to an MCP server/client flow if needed.